lexiforest/curl_cffi/README.md

 chrome122, were skipped, you can simply impersonate it with your own headers and the previous version.

 If you are trying to impersonate a target other than a browser, use `ja3=...` and `akamai=...` to specify your own customized fingerprints.
+See the [docs on impersonatation](https://curl-cffi.readthedocs.io/en/latest/impersonate.html) for details.

 - chrome99
 - chrome100